Matt-A-Bennett/vim-surround-funk/README.md

 arguments).

 ```
-gS: Grip (i.e wrap/encompass) any text object or motion with with a function
+gS : Grip (i.e wrap/encompass) any text object or motion with with a function
      call to be specified on the command line
 ```

 For example, doing `gSaF` on this line: